JustinGOrefice/rcos-status-updates/spring_2019/week_07.md

 <h2>Last Week's Accomplishments</h2>

 <blockquote>
-  <p>I finally fixed the tables, and I am currently waiting for Varun to approve it. </p>
+  <p>I finally fixed the tables, and I am currently waiting for Varun to approve it.
+I changed the formatting a bit so it more resembles an html table, and then I implemented a similar table to the one found on the admin page.
+Now all the columns except for the image colum can be sorted by clicking the column header at the top, and can be sorted in ascending and descending order. </p>
 </blockquote>

 <h2>This Week's Plan</h2>